- Chromium III

 For Patients & Caregivers

 Chromium is an element required by the body in very small amounts (0.025 mg a day).
 Adequate amounts are usually obtained in the diet from foods such as American cheese, meat, fish, fruits, and whole grains.
-Based on laboratory experiments, scientists think that chromium is involved in maintaining adequate levels of glucose, fats, and insulin activity in the body.
-Chromium may interact with insulin receptors and enhances the effects of insulin on cells, including improved glucose uptake.
+Lab experiments suggest chromium is involved in maintaining adequate levels of glucose, fats, and insulin in the body.
 In theory, this could help patients with type 2 diabetes, but the current evidence in human studies is mixed.

 - To treat diabetes